Last updated on April 9, 2026

 Awaken the Woods | Illustration by Bryan Sola

-Green token generators make different types of creature tokens, Food, Clue, and Treasure tokens via instants, sorceries, enchantments, and creature spells.
-It’s easy to make different themes of token decks when playing mono-green.
+Green token generators are the lifeblood of many decks.
+It’s easy to make different themes of token decks when you play mono-green.

-Are you ready to make a mean green token machine deck?
-Go to the Draftsim blog for more inspiration on cards that synergize with green token generators.
-Stop by the Draftsim Facebook page to get updates on when we post new MTG content and news updates.
+Are you ready to make a mean green token machine?
+Go to the Draftsim blog for more inspiration, or stop by the Draftsim Discord engage with other like-minded Magic players.

 Until next time, stay mean and stay green as you build your next deck!